Geography of the GAA: British GAA

 London enters a team in the All-Ireland Senior Football Championship via the Connacht Senior Football Championship.

 Warwickshire has had some success in hurling at a junior level.

 Lancashire fielded a team in the National Hurling League for the first time in 2018.

 Gaelic Games Europe

 This is the governing body in continental Europe.

 German clubs formed a union in Berlin in 2015 known as the Deutscher Bund Gälischer Sportarten.

 North America

+The continent of North America has 1 province and 3 county boards:

 Canada

 The Canadian GAA oversees Gaelic games across Canada.

 United States

 The New York GAA administrates in the New York metropolitan area.
 A county team participates in the All-Ireland Senior Football Championship via the Connacht Senior Football Championship, where it occasionally provides a challenge for opponents.
 Despite suffering the loss of two players to sendings off early in the second half, New York gave Galway a scare in 2010, though eventually capitulating by 2-13 to 0-12.
 A late burst in 2016 took New York to within one point of opponents Roscommon, which had contested the National Football League Division 1 semi-finals only one month earlier.

 The USGAA oversees the rest of the country.